In the White Mountains, we’re not really known for our nightlife. But what if we upend the concept of “nightlife”?

 FYI: Families with young kids and early bedtimes can always opt for a daytime session (which often means fewer crowds and warmer temps).

 Ice Castles is a seasonal experience.
 For opening dates, hours, and tickets (which we highly recommend purchasing online ahead of time), please visit the Ice Castles website.
-Watch our Reel for a sneak peek at Ice Castles at nighttime.
+Watch our Reel for a sneak peek of Ice Castles at nighttime.

 NIGHT SNOWSHOEING